ishanpranav/csci-202-operating-systems/src/homework-4.md

 > producers and consumers that write (or read) to (from) one shared buffer.
 > Assume that each producer and consumer runs in its own process.
 Will the
 > solution presented using semaphores, work for this system?

+Yes, we can solve the producer-consumer problem in the general case with multiple producers and multiple consumers.
+However, the synchronization of the semaphores will need to be precise and safe to ensure that no two producers write to the buffer at the same time, and that no consumer misses a message.